rvadavia/Final_CapStone_Project/README_Org.md

 >   I intend to build a generic framework as part of my capstone project.
 This framework consists of the following routines by taking in DataFrame.

 -   Pre and post-reports to provide details of the dataset
+-   Remove corrupt images
+-   Blancding the dataset
+-   standardize the image files
 -   feature cleaning and normalization (such as one-hot encoding and replacing null values)
--   standardize the image files and remove corrupt images
 -   identify a suitable machine-learning model for categorization prediction.
+-   and if time permits implimating API to input data to get the prdiction.

 >   By developing and implementing these routines, I aim to enhance the quality and consistency of the metadata within the dataset, ensuring that it is well-organized and suitable for further analysis, ensuring that the dataset remains reliable and accurate for subsequent image-based analysis and processing.